 Create your video title: You want to teach viewers how to do something, and it’s important to craft your title carefully if you want them to find your video.
 If you’re not sure about your title, you can’t go wrong by starting with “How to..”

 Optimize your video description: Using keywords in your video description related to the topic your video covers will secure better search results.
 Google AdWords Keyword Planner Tool can help you to discover the best keywords for your video tutorials.

 7. Upload your tutorial video to the right platform

-Uploading your video to YouTube will expose your tutorial videos to a wide audience, but has many shortcomings such as the lack of privacy and the fact that your competition will be listed along side your video.
-Facebook and Vimeo will do the same. eLearning websites, such as Skillshare or Udemy are worth considering if your plan is to produce video tutorials on a professional level.
+Uploading your video to YouTube will expose your tutorial videos to a wide audience.
+However, free comes with a price.
+Your tutorial will likely contain information you may not want to become readily-available to just anyone.
+Additionally, those watching your video on YouTube will more than likely be recommended similar content, typically promoting your competitors.
+Facebook and Vimeo present similar challenges. eLearning websites, such as Skillshare or Udemy are worth considering if your plan is to produce video tutorials on a professional level.

-Using a video hosting platform for all your tutorial videos offers a number of benefits – some of which are driving traffic to your own website rather than to YouTube, being able to customize your videos and view comprehensive analytics.
+Using a video hosting platform for all your tutorial videos offers a number of benefits; some of which are driving traffic to your own website rather than to YouTube, being able to customize your videos and access to comprehensive analytics.

 8. Use analytics to track viewer engagement

 Your first tutorial may not attract millions of viewers.
 Tracking the number of views, paying attention to comments and using analytics to determine viewer behavior will help you to see where you can improve.